 This document provides material information about the Fisher Funds Premium Service (the Scheme) to help you make an informed decision about investing in the Scheme.
-It is an important document and it supports the Fisher Funds Premium Service Product Disclosure Statement (PDS) and Statement of Investment Policy and Objectives (SIPO) which can be found on the Disclose Register or on our website fisherfunds.co.nz/resources.
+It is an important document and it supports the Fisher Funds Premium Service Product Disclosure Statement (PDS) and Statement of Investment Policy and Objectives (SIPO) which can be found on the Disclose Register or on our website fisherfunds.co.nz/premium-service.
 In this document the word 'current' or 'currently' means as at the date of this document and 'you' or 'your' refers to persons who apply to become, or who are, investors in the Scheme.

-Description of the Scheme and the funds

 The Scheme is offered by Fisher Funds Management Limited (Fisher Funds, we, us, or our) and gives you a choice of the following five funds (each a fund and together funds) to invest in: